solegalli/trainindatablog/_posts/2023-01-25-one-hot-encoding-categorical-variables.md

 Let’s summarize the main characteristics of each library:

-The pandas, Feature-engine and Category Encoders can automatically identify and encode categorical variables, that is, those of type object or categorical.
+Pandas, Feature-engine and Category Encoders can automatically identify and encode categorical variables, that is, those of type object or categorical.
 Scikit-learn’s `OneHotEncoder()`, on the other hand, will encode all variables in the dataset.